mhoban/rainbow_bridge/README.md

 ## Input requirements

-The most basic requirements for a rainbow_bridge run are fastq-formatted sequence file(s) and [a file defining PCR primers (and where applicable, sample barcodes)](#barcode-file)<sup>\*</sup>.
+The minimal requirements for a rainbow_bridge run are fastq-formatted sequence file(s).
+For most runs, you will also supply PCR primers (either via a [barcode file](#barcode-file) or command-line options) and (depending on whether sequences are demultiplexed) the barcodes used to separate sequence reads into individual samples.
 Sequences can be either single- or paired-end and may be raw (i.e., one fastq file per sequencing direction), already demultiplexed by the sequencer (i.e., one fastq file per sample per sequencing direction), a combination of the two, or demultiplexed by a previous run of the pipeline (in FASTA format).
 The demultiplexing strategy must be specified to rainbow_bridge using the `--demultiplexed-by` option.
 See [below](#specifying-demultiplexing-strategy) for more information.

-<sup>\*</sup>The barcode file can be omitted if your fastq files have already had their primers stripped and you pass the `--no-pcr` option.

 Details about the input formats the pipeline supports:

 1. <a name="non-demuxed"></a>Raw data from the sequencer (i.e. non-demultiplexed).
 This typically consists of forward/reverse reads each in single large (optionally gzipped) fastq files.
 You will have one fastq file per sequencing direction, identified by some unique portion of the filename (typically R1/R2).
 For this type of data, the demultiplexer used in rainbow_bridge requires that you have used barcoded primers, such that sequence reads look like this:
     ```
-    <FWD_BARCODE><FWD_PRIMER><TARGET_SEQUENCE><REVERSE_PRIMER><REVERSER_BARCODE>
+    <FWD_BARCODE><FWD_PRIMER><TARGET_SEQUENCE><REVERSE_PRIMER><REVERSE_BARCODE>
     ```
     For datasets using this input format, you will need a [barcode file](#barcode-file) that describes how barcode and primer combinations map to sample names.

 1. <a name="demuxed"></a>Data that has already been demultiplexed by the sequencer using Illumina (i5/i7) indices to delineate samples.
-You will have fastq files for each individual sample and read direction (delineated by a filename pattern like R1/R2), and sequences should still have PCR primers attached, like this:
+You will have fastq files for each individual sample and read direction (delineated by a filename pattern like R1/R2), and sequences may optionally still contain PCR primers, like this:
     ```
-    <FWD_PRIMER><TARGET_SEQUENCE><REVERSE_PRIMER>
+    (<FWD_PRIMER>)?<TARGET_SEQUENCE>(<REVERSE_PRIMER>)?
     ```

-    In most cases these sequences will have the Illumina indices you used to separate samples included at the end of their fastq header, like this:
+    In many cases these sequences will have the Illumina indices used to separate samples included at the end of their fastq header, like this:
     <pre><code>@M02308:1:000000000-KVHGP:1:1101:17168:2066 1:N:0:<strong><em>&lt;i5&gt;+&lt;i7&gt;</em></strong></pre></code>

-    For this input format, your [barcode file](#barcode-file) only needs to (optionally) specify PCR primers, since samples are already separated.
+    For this input format, PCR primers to be trimmed can be provided in a [barcode file](#barcode-file) or via command-line options.

 1. <a name="pooled"></a>"Pooled" sequences, or a combination of barcoded primers and Illumina indices.
 For this input format, samples are delineated by barcoded primers, but barcode combinations are reused across different Illumina index pairs.
-This method is supported by rainbow_bridge, but it's not recommended since it's easy for things to go wrong.
 Sequences will look like they do for non-demultiplexed datasets, but there will be multiple files with different i5/i7 Illumina index pairs, as for demultiplexed data:

     Sequence reads
     ```
-    <FWD_BARCODE><FWD_PRIMER><TARGET_SEQUENCE><REVERSE_PRIMER><REVERSER_BARCODE>
+    <FWD_BARCODE><FWD_PRIMER><TARGET_SEQUENCE><REVERSE_PRIMER><REVERSE_BARCODE>
     ```
     Sequence headers:
     <pre><code>@M02308:1:000000000-KVHGP:1:1101:17168:2066 1:N:0:<strong>&lt;i5&gt;+&lt;i7&gt;</strong></pre></code>
-    For this input format, your [barcode file](#barcode-file) must be specially formatted.
+    For this input format, a [barcode file](#barcode-file) is required and must be specially formatted.
 [See below](#pooled-barcode) for details.

 1. <a name="demux-fasta"></a>Data that has been demultiplexed to individual samples and concatenated into a FASTA file in usearch format, typically by a previous run of the pipeline on non-demultiplexed sequence data (as in case 1 above, although output from cases 2 or 3 will work as well).
-Use this option if you want to re-run the pipeline without repeating the lengthy demultiplexing/merging/quality filtering step(s).
+Use this option if you want to re-run the pipeline without repeating the lengthy demultiplexing/splitting/merging/quality filtering step(s).
 The expected input format is a single FASTA file with each sequence labled as `<samplename>.N` where `samplename` is the name of the sample and `N` is just a sequential number, for example:

     ```fasta
     >sample1.1